Gophers baseball standouts Jack Wassel, Patrick Fredrickson plan on sticking around with pro options limited

 "When it was announced as a five-round draft, I talked with my dad and it didn't take long to decide going back to school would be a much better option," Wassel said.
 "Getting my degree is much more valuable to me than $20,000.
 And playing another year on what's going to be a strong Gophers team — that's great, too."

-Wassel comes from Geneva, Ill., four miles north of Batavia.
-That’s the hometown of Micah Coffey, the previous Gophers third baseman, also a lefthanded hitter.
+Wassel comes from Geneva, Ill., 4 miles north of Batavia.
+That's the hometown of Micah Coffey, the previous Gophers third baseman, also a lefthanded hitter.

-“Geneva and Batavia are archrivals,” Wassel said.
-“Micah and I played some baseball against each other.
+"Geneva and Batavia are archrivals," Wassel said.
+"Micah and I played some baseball against each other.
 Micah was also a great quarterback.
-He led Batavia to a great championship.”
+He led Batavia to a state championship."

 Coffey was the reason Wassel was redshirted in 2017 and was a backup on the outstanding Gophers team in 2018.
 The cruel world of minor league baseball was demonstrated in June 2019, when Coffey (a 30th-round draft choice in 2018) was released after 151 pro at-bats by the White Sox.